ibm-cloud-docs/account/faqs-resources.md

 {: faq}

 Yes, you can delete a resource group only if it doesn't contain any resources, and it's not the default resource group.
 See [Deleting a resource group](/docs/account?topic=account-delete_rgs) for more information.

+## How do I add users to a resource group?
+{: #add-users-resource-group}
+{: faq}

+Resource groups are a method of organizing resources and are not directly associated with the management of users.
+For information on creating a resource group, see [Adding resources to a resource group](/docs/account?topic=account-rgs#add_to_rgs).
+After your resource group is created, an account administrator can grant access to a specific user.
+Or, an account administrator can create an access group to provide access to a resource group.
+For information, see [Creating an Access Group](/docs/account?topic=account-groups#create_ag) in the console.
+After an access group is created, complete the following steps to associate the access group with a resource group:

+1. Click **Manage > Access (IAM)** and click **Access groups**.
+2. Choose an access group.
+3. From the **Access policies** tab, click **Assign access**.
+4. Click **IAM services**.
+5. Select the type of access that you want to assign.
+5. Scope the access to all resources, or select resources based on specific resource groups as attributes.
+6. Select the platform, service and resource group access for the resource group.
+7. Click **Add** and **Assign**.

+You can't use access groups with infrastructure service resources or permissions. {: note}

 ## Can I move service instances between resource groups?
 {: #instances-between-rgs}